CloudLabsAI-Azure/Azure-Cloud-Sandbox/Userguide.md

 # Azure-Cloud-Sandbox

-## About the Sandbox

-Using this environment, you'll be able to explore complete features and offerings offered.
-Please find the detailed overview of the sandbox environment below.

-Pre-provisioned Resource Group :

-- One **Windows 2019 Data center** Virtual machines, virtual machine-related resources like Virtual networks, Network security groups, managed disks, Network interface cards, and
-IP addresses are deployed as part of the automation.

-    This virtual machine is tailored and configured to the sandbox's specifications.
-Packages, and OS configurations are all pre-configured, you can further customize it as per your need.
-It is recommended that you use the same virtual machine throughout the sandbox.

 ## Azure Credits

 You have been given Azure credit limit of $20 USD which includes the running cost of resources deployed while running through the sandbox.